sebspain/sebspain.github.io/_drafts/graphics-for-scientists-part-5-software.md

 ####"Photographs"
 Generally the only source of raster images should be photographs and micrographs.
 Good microscopes will produce high quality TIFF files as well as their own format (usually a container with additional information, then the TIFFs).
 For photographs, if possible use a camera that record either to TIFF or RAW.
-There days a lot of lab photos are taken on phones which inevitably save as JPEG, make sure the highest settings are
+These days a lot of lab photos are taken on phones which inevitably save as JPEG, make sure the highest quality settings are used.

+#####Adobe Photoshop

+#####GIMP

+#####ImageJ